seb-cr/ts-package-template/README.md

 3. Configure your repo to use the Squash and Merge strategy.

    Go to **Settings** > **General** > **Pull Requests** and untick *Allow merge commits* and *Allow rebase merging*, so that only *Allow squash merging* is enabled.
 Also enable *Default to PR title for squash merge commits*.

+If you haven't already done so, make sure you've also protected your main branch.
+Any commits pushed to this branch will now trigger a release.